Urology ST3 2025 Application Guide

 Key Tips for Success

-• Optimize Your Portfolio: Prioritize gaining points in high-scoring areas such as audits, presentations, and teaching roles.
+• Optimise Your Portfolio: Prioritise gaining points in high-scoring areas such as audits, presentations, and teaching roles.
 Urology-specific achievements are particularly valuable.

 • Practice for the Interview: Simulate the stations under timed conditions.
 Focus on clarity, structure, and demonstrating your knowledge effectively.